nub1604/tmj2snes/README.md

 #command line arguments :
 - [file]      : convert a map
 - -h          : manpage
-- -t!         : disables tileset conversion on .world or .tmj (world od map files)
+- -t!         : disables tileset conversion on .world and .tmj (world and map files)
 - -t [file]   : convert tileset
 - -w [file]   : convert all maps in world file
 - -a [name]   : add subfolder to each line in data.asm Conversion of maps, worlds, and tilesets can be cascaded

-example:
+#example:
-tmj2snes -t! -w "C:\snesproject\my.world" -t "C:\snesproject\tileset.tsj" -a "maps/"
+-tmj2snes -t! -w "C:\snesproject\my.world" -t "C:\snesproject\tileset.tsj" -a "maps/"

-this example creates all maps in my.world without the tileset and a separate tileset.
+#this example creates all maps in my.world without the tileset and a separate tileset.
-For each "incbin:" entry the "maps/" will added
+#For each "incbin:" entry the "maps/" will added
-E.g.: "incbin: maps/tileset.t16"
+- E.g.: "incbin: maps/tileset.t16"